NickvisionApps/libnick/docs/aura.md

     - Ex: `DependencyLocator::find("bash")` on Linux will return `/usr/bin/bash`.

 ## EnumFlags
-Description: Macros for working with enums to be used as flags
+Description: Macros for working with enums to be used as flags.

 Interface: [enumflags.h](/include/enumflags.h)